varigence/docs/bimlflex/reference-documentation/settings/ArchiveRetentionPeriod.md

 varigenceArticleType: Reference
 ---

-# Archive Retention Period
+# Archive Retention Period (Days)

-The archive data retention period to use for the BimlFlex database cleanup process.
+The archive data retention period in days to use for the BimlFlex database cleanup process.

 Notes: